-For my 40th birthday last October, we’d planned to be in Africa hiking Kilimanjaro and on safari but of course, COVID-19 put paid to that.
-Looking for another option and having recently relocated to Greece, we decided to stick with one of the beautiful Greek islands, so there wasn’t the risk of getting stuck if sudden travel restrictions were imposed.
+For my 40th birthday last October, we’d planned to be in Africa hiking Kilimanjaro and on safari but, of course, COVID-19 put paid to that.
+Looking for another option and having recently relocated to Greece, we decided to stick with one of them, so there wasn’t the risk of getting stuck if sudden travel restrictions were imposed.
 Crete seemed the obvious choice as it’s the warmest of the islands in October and wasn’t in lockdown.

-We started our trip to Crete in Chania (Χανιά), also known as Hania where we flew into.
-Some people sail in on charter yachts.
-You can book charter yachts online at Click&Boat.
+We started our trip to Crete in Chania (Χανιά), also known as Hania where we flew into; although some people sail in on charter yachts, which you can easily book online at Click&Boat.
+You can also use Bookaway to book transport to Chania online.

 Things to Do in Chania, Crete

-Charming and captivating, Chania city should be part of every trip to Crete.
+Charming and captivating, Chania should be part of every trip to Crete, one of the most beautiful Greek islands.
 It’s part of Chania prefecture, one of the four regional units of Crete.
 If you have longer, there are a huge amount of things to do in Chania prefecture.
 Things like hiking Samaria or Imbros Gorge or visiting famous beaches like Balos Bay or Falassarna.
 For now, though, I’m going to focus on the city itself, so here are 12 great things to do in Chania.

 1. Take A Walking Tour

-A great way to see the highlights of Chania, especially if you’re short on time is by taking a walking tour.
-There are several great options offering different types of tours including:
+A great way to see the highlights of Chania City, especially if you’re short on time is by taking a walking tour.
+Several great options are offering different types of tours including:

 A Taste of Crete

-If you’re into your food and want a great introduction to Chania, one of the first things you should do in Chania is go on a A Taste of Crete walking tour with Gabi from The Tiny Book
+If you’re into your food and want a great introduction to Chania City, one of the first things you should do in Chania is go on a Taste of Crete walking tour with Gabi from The Tiny Book

 After breakfast, it was back to the Municipal Market to explore and try some of the foodie delights on offer.